ybruce61414/Data-Structures/Linked_list/README.md

 - Extra memory is required for a pointer holding the reference to the next node.
 - No element can be accessed randomly; it has to access each node sequentially.
 - Reverse Traversing is difficult in linked list.
-- Accessing elements in an linked lists is slow (time complexity is O(n)).

 ## Types of Linked Lists